NP-hard problems naturally arising in knot theory: Unlinking number

 \begin{proof}[Proof of Theorem \ref{thm_unlinking}] For a given 3--\textsc{SAT} problem $F$ with $n$ variables and $m$ clauses, take the associated link $L^F$ constructed for \textsc{unlink as a sublink}, and modify it by replacing every component with an untwisted Whitehead double.
 Denote this link by $L_{*}^F$.
 In this diagram, unclasping moves for each Whitehead doubled component are visible as crossing changes in the diagram.
 Each Whitehead doubled component bounds an obvious disk in the diagram after performing such an unclasping move.

-Take a sequence $C$ of $n$ unlinking moves of $L_{*}^F$ resulting in an unlink.
+Suppose there is a sequence $C$ of $n$ unlinking moves of $L_{*}^F$ resulting in an unlink.
 A Whitehead doubled Hopf link cannot be unlinked without an unlinking move that only involves the components of that Whitehead doubled Hopf link.
-Indeed, moves involving other components will not split the two components of a Whitehead doubled Hopf link from each other.
-Note however that once a component of Whitehead doubled Hopf link is a split from all other components, it is an unlinked unknot.
+Indeed, moves involving other components will not split the two components of a Whitehead doubled Hopf link from each other, and a crossing change between the two components will give them non-zero linking number.
+Note however that once a component of Whitehead doubled Hopf link is split from all other components, it is an unlinked unknot.
 Denote the Whitehead doubled Hopf sublinks by $W_1, W_2, ..., W_n$.
 Since there are $n$ distinct Whitehead doubled Hopf sublinks of $L_{*}^F$ and $C$ consists of $n$ unlinking moves, $C$ must consist of one move involving each of $W_i$.
 Note that such sequence $C$ is not unique: we just choose one such $C$.

 We claim that by repeatedly applying Lemma \ref{lem_unlinking} to $L_{*}^F$ and one of the components of each $W_i$, we obtain another set of unlinking moves $C_*$ such that the $i$th move of $C_*$ is an unclasping move for either the $x_i$ or $\neg x_i$ component of $L_*^F$.
 Indeed, first find an unlinking move of $C$ involving one of the components $K_1$ of $W_1$.
 Applying Lemma \ref{lem_unlinking} to $L$ and $K_1$ gives a sequence of unlinking moves $C'$ of equal or lesser length than $C$.
 The first unlinking move $c_1'$ of $C'$ is an unclasping move for $K_1$.
 By Lemma \ref{lem_unlinking}(b), the new sequence of moves $C'$ must still result in $L$ being an unlink.
 Note that $C'$ must have a move involving one of the components $K_2$ of $W_2$, since $C$ had a move involving only $W_2$, and in the proof of Lemma \ref{lem_unlinking} we did not exclude such moves.
 So we can again apply Lemma \ref{lem_unlinking} to $L$ and the component $K_2$ of $W_2$.
 Recall that we are working with a particular link diagram of $L_*^F$, described in the beginning.
 After performing an unclasping move $c_2'$ for $K_2$, the component $K_2$ bounds a disk visible in the link diagram, and the path determining $c_1'$ does not intersect this disk.
 Therefore, the application of Lemma \ref{lem_unlinking} does not modify $c_1'$, and we obtain a sequence beginning with $c_2', c_1'$.
 Repeating this process, we can get a sequence of unlinking moves such that, up to reordering, its $i$th unlinking move is an unclasping move for either the $x_i$ or $\neg x_i$ component of $L_*^F$.